hazaarlabs/hazaar-mvc/docs/src/docs/start/getting-started.md

 :::

 ::: danger
 We are committed to the principle of _release early, release often_.
 As a result, this documentation is a work in progress.
-The original **Hazaar MVC** documentation served primarily as an internal reference, containing a collection of assorted information.
+The original **Hazaar** documentation served primarily as an internal reference, containing a collection of assorted information.
 Consequently, some sections may seem incomplete or unclear without prior knowledge.

 Additionally, some links may be broken as we continue to update and reorganize the content.

 Rest assured, we are actively working on organizing and rewriting the documentation to better serve your needs.
-Thank you for your patience as we improve the documentation for the latest version of **Hazaar MVC**.
+Thank you for your patience as we improve the documentation for the latest version of **Hazaar**.
 :::

 ## Installation